defenseunicorns/uds-docs/src/content/docs/overview/uds-mission-relevance.md

 With UDS, mission teams can:

 - Orchestrate applications into any supported environment with a secure runtime platform.
-- Streamline application deployment, management, accredidation, and scalability across developer and production environments.
+- Streamline application deployment, management, accreditation, and scalability across developer and production environments.
 - Facilitate obtaining an Authority to Operate (ATO) with documentation evidence to support that controls are met.
 - Leverage open-source tools.